 Sorry for getting your hopes up, but really, hear me out.

-Not only is Youtube a free resource but the amount of content that it contains is definitely enough to get you to fluency in a language.
-Unlike courses or classes where you would need to make use of other materials to get to fluency, Youtube by itself is definitely enough.
-Combine Youtube with a piece of software that allows you to download and convert videos from Youtube, and you have got yourself an infinite supply of listening content 24/7 (tip: you are probably going to need a large external hard drive).
+Not only is YouTube a free resource but the amount of content that it has is definitely enough to get you to fluency in a language.
+Unlike courses or classes where you would need to make use of other materials to get to fluency, YouTube by itself is definitely enough.
+Combine YouTube with a piece of software that allows you to download and convert videos from the internet, and you have yourself an infinite supply of listening content 24/7 (tip: you are probably going to need a large external hard drive).

 I know it was a simple idea and a simple blog post but hopefully this has helped some of you (I apologise if it didn’t).
 Also, again, apologies for the lack of blog posts and activity recently.
 Learning German, programming coursework and exam revision has been really taking up my time.